Alkrintua/depath/theory/theory.md

 Storage: Cloud Storage, Persistent Disk, Transfer appliance, Transfer Service.
 Database: Cloud SQL, Cloud Bigtable, Cloud Spanner, Cloud Datastore.
 Backup Services: Nearline (frequently accessed data), Coldline (infrequently accessed data).

+## What is data modeling?

+Data modeling refers to the process of creating a visual representation of the places where an application or software stores information, as well as how these sources of data interact with each other.
+Simply put, data modeling illustrates how data storage is organized.

+Depending on the design, data modeling occurs on three levels—conceptual, logical, and physical.
+Each level has a different purpose and target audience.
+When creating a data model, you typically go from top to bottom: from drafting a data model outline based on business needs and requirements to designing a database.

+1. Conceptual.
+This is a high-level data model that does not include implementation details.
+At this level, your data model won't contain granular information.
+For now, you are most interested in a detailed description of entity types, relationships, and constraints.
+2. Logical.
+This level of data modeling is implemented using a commercial DBMS.
+The logical level is the mapping step between the conceptual model and the implementation data model for the DBMS being used on the project.
+3. Physical.
+This is the last and the lowest modeling level.
+All information collected at the physical model design level is converted into the relational model.
+For this model, you specify data types, internal storage structures, table organizations, indexes, access paths, physical design parameters, and naming conventions for the database objects.
+At this point, the target data management system and the model must correspond to a set of the system's FRs and NFRs, e.g., what kind of data will be queried from the database and how quickly it must be processed, respectively.